 Exercise 3: Cluster the words

-Instruction: Classify the words into two categories: common disease symptoms and ways to express pain.
+Instruction: Divide the following words into two categories: disease symptoms and expressions for talking about health or care.

 Exercise 4: Translate and use in a sentence